 Maintain Accurate Records for Regulators

-It is therefore essential for you to maintain accurate and up-to-date training logs.
+It is therefore essential to maintain accurate and up-to-date training logs.
 These should be kept with your HIPAA documentation and you should also keep a record of the training provided to each employee in their employee file.